Western Migrations logo

 About Western Migrations

-Migration is a complex behavior that involves the seasonal movement between distinct home ranges, which allows individuals to track seasonally favorable forage conditions or to avoid predation and other threats.
-However, for many species, the difficult migratory journeys are being negatively impacted by roads, fences, and other human developments.
-These obstacles impede and threaten the long-term persistence of many ungulate herds that rely on migration.
-Recognizing both the importance of ungulate migration as well as the many threats, U.S. Secretary of the Interior Ryan Zinke signed Secretarial Order (SO) 3362 ‘Improving Habitat Quality in Western Big-Game Winter Range and Migration Corridors’ in February 2018.
+Migration is a complex behavior that involves repeated movement between seasonal ranges, which allows individuals to track favorable forage conditions or to avoid predation and other threats.
+However, for many ungulate populations, their migratory journeys are being negatively impacted by roads, fences, and other human developments.
+These obstacles, which are increasing across the American West, impede and threaten the long-term persistence of many ungulate herds that rely on migration.
+Recognizing the importance of ungulate migration as well as the many threats herds now face, in February 2018 U.S. Secretary of the Interior Ryan Zinke signed Secretarial Order (SO) 3362 “Improving Habitat Quality in Western Big Game Winter Range and Migration Corridors.”

 Ryan Zinke holding sectorial order with group of supporters

-SO 3362 specifically directed the U.S. Geological Survey (USGS) to work in close cooperation with the western States to develop maps and mapping tools related to elk, mule deer, and pronghorn movement or land use.
-In response to SO 3362, USGS initiated the West-wide Corridor Mapping Team (CMT), which coordinates with western State and Tribal wildlife management agencies to map big game migrations across the Western U.S. While USGS provides the overall structure and coordination of the CMT, the western States and Tribes provide the backbone of the effort and bring decades worth of experience and data collection, which is leveraged in the collective effort to map ungulate migrations across the Western States.
+The signing of this SO directed the U.S. Geological Survey (USGS) to work in close cooperation with western States to develop maps and mapping tools related to elk, mule deer, and pronghorn movement.
+In response to SO 3362, USGS created the west-wide Corridor Mapping Team (CMT), which coordinates with western State and Tribal wildlife management agencies to map big game migrations across the Western U.S. While USGS provides the overall structure and coordination of the CMT, the Western States and Tribes provide the backbone of the effort by bringing decades worth of experience with wildlife habitats and wildlife tracking data collection.
+The result of this partnership is a growing inventory of mapped ungulate migrations across the Western States.

 Who We Are

 The Corridor Mapping Team (CMT) is a partnership among State agencies, regional and Federal partners, and an expanding number of Tribal nations that work collaboratively to implement a unified mapping approach for ungulate migrations throughout the Western United States.
 The CMT’s highly collaborative approach and regular meetings help foster a community of practice and maintain an open dialog among the many partners.
-For example, regular communication of the CMT has helped facilitate transboundary mapping of ungulate migrations.
-The CMT members consist of State and Tribal representatives, cartographers, and analytical support, though these roles can overlap.
+For example, coordination of the CMT has helped facilitate transboundary mapping of ungulate migrations across many western states and strengthened communication among States and Tribes.
+The CMT members consist of wildlife biologists from participating States and Tribes, cartographers, and spatial analysts, although these roles can overlap.

-Arizona: Partners from the Arizona Game and Fish Department (AZGFD) have been involved with the CMT since its inception in 2018 and have published corridor maps for multiple species.
-Notably, AZGFD and other partners are using the migration maps to inform the development of a solar facility on private lands on the South Rim of the Grand Canyon to .
-The Mule Deer Foundation has been an important partner in Arizona and has helped to fund agency positions focused on mule deer migration and conservation.
+Arizona: Partners from the Arizona Game and Fish Department (AZGFD) have participated on the CMT since its inception in 2018 and have published corridor maps for multiple ungulate taxa.
+Notably, AZGFD and other partners are using migration maps of mule deer and pronghorn to inform renewable energy development on private lands in northern Arizona south of Grand Canyon National Park.
+The Mule Deer Foundation has been an important partner in Arizona and has helped to fund agency positions focused on big game migration and conservation.

 • Abigail Lenzini, Cooperative Migration Biologist, [email protected]